alexyen1000/app.1/README.md

 ### Get Started ###

+1. Make sure to download [Node.js](https://nodejs.org/en/) and then extract the latest Cesium version [here](https://cesiumjs.org/downloads.html).

+2. Go to your terminal and run: $ npm install

+3. To launch the server, run: $ node server.js

+4. Launch a browser and go to this address: http://localhost:8080/Apps/PhoneHome.html

 ### Features ###

 The application displays an interactive globe that shows the location of customer data points.
 Clicking on one of the points will show more information about the selected location.
 These include: